ebaudrez/libpathcomp/README.md

 Every attribute has the notion of the 'current alternative'.
 For single-value attributes, this is trivial.
-For multi-valued attributes, a hidden pointer is kept that identifies the current alternative among the ordered list of alternatives.
+For multi-valued attributes, a hidden pointer is kept that identifies the current alternative in the ordered list of alternatives.

 The composer object always represents one possible combination of alternatives